aceeric/desktop-kubernetes/README.md

 # Desktop Kubernetes

 This is a Bash shell project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS 8 guest VM.
-The cluster consists of one VM in functioning with a dual role  of control plane node and worker node, and two dedicated worker nodes.
+The cluster consists of one VM functioning in a dual role of control plane node and worker node, and two dedicated worker nodes.
+The cluster is provisioned by running one script - `new-cluster` - with a few command line options.
+The script makes no changes to your desktop's networking configuration - the only changes it makes to your desktop are the files it downloads, and the VirtualBox VMs it creates.

 This has been tested on a Ubuntu 20.04.1 desktop host with 64 gig of RAM and 6 hyper-threaded processors that Ubuntu sees as 12 CPUs.